Table of Contents

 Outermost Layer of the Pelvic Floor

 The sphincter and cavernous body muscles form the most caudally situated layer of the pelvic floor.
 They include the external anal sphincter muscle and the bulbospongiosus muscle.
-Their fibers also radiate into the central tendinous point of perineum.
+Their fibers also radiate into the central tendinous point of the perineum.

 Divisions of the Pelvic Space